<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Hint: here's how to buy quality furniture cheap.

-So how have we gotten off so easy (“easy” being about $6,802 less than the average we discussed above)?
+So how have we gotten off so easy (“easy” is about $6,802 less than the average we discussed above)?

 Mostly because of the choices we made.